segment-integrations/analytics-swift-live/README.md

 /// -------------------------------------------------------------------------
 ///
-/// Creating and using Edge Functions
+/// Creating and using Live Plugins
 ///

-// This edge function will fix an incorrectly named event property class FixProductViewed extends EdgeFn {
+// This live plugin will fix an incorrectly named event property class FixProductViewed extends LivePlugin {
 	track(event) {
 		if (event.event == "Product Viewed") {
 			// set the correct property to the value